astannnn/R2D2-FL-new/technical_report.md

 An ablation study was conducted to analyze the contribution of the main R2D2-FL components.

-The ablation study was not repeated across every noise setting.
-Instead, it focused on the main noisy setting in order to isolate the effect of each component.
+The ablation study was conducted on CIFAR-10 under the 40% symmetric label noise setting.

 Ablation variants include:

+- Full R2D2-FL
 - Removing reliability weighting
 - Removing class-level reliability
 - Removing soft label correction
 - Removing local knowledge distillation

-Expected observations:

-- Removing local KD may reduce consistency between local and global models.
-- Removing soft label correction may increase sensitivity to noisy labels.
+Observed behavior:

-- Removing reliability weighting may allow corrupted clients to influence the global teacher more strongly.
+- Removing reliability weighting decreased global accuracy and Macro-F1 compared with the full method.
-- Removing class-level reliability may reduce robustness when specific classes are corrupted more heavily.

-Robustness is expected to come from the combination of all components rather than one isolated mechanism.
+- Removing class-level reliability produced similar global accuracy but slightly different worst-client behavior.
+- Removing soft label correction and removing local knowledge distillation achieved slightly higher final-round values in this specific ablation setting.
+- This indicates that the contribution of individual components is not always additive.
+- The interaction between reliability weighting, soft correction, and local distillation is dataset-dependent and seed-dependent.

+The ablation study shows that reliability weighting has the clearest positive contribution, while soft correction and local distillation may require additional hyperparameter tuning depending on the dataset and noise regime.

 ---